-Now, I’m no Chad Shoop — editor of Quick Hit Profits and Chartered Market Technician (CMT) — but I’ve been known to bust out some technical analysis on stocks and the market from time to time.
+Now, I’m no Chad Shoop — editor of Quick Hit Profits— but I’ve been known to bust out some technical analysis on stocks and the market from time to time.
 And that appears to be exactly what you’re looking for — though what kind of technical analysis is the question.

 You mention stocks dropping off their highs “against horizontal time.”
 Honestly, since time in most stock charts is displayed horizontally, this could refer to any number of technical indicators.